nterreri/thesis/report/appendix.md

 ## The limits of the NLTK

-The implementation produced by this project does not make use of sequence classification, but instead uses simple classifiers that consider each user input in isolation.
+The implementation produced by this project does not make use of sequence classification.
 There are two reasons for this.
 The first is that, as may have become evident through the preceeding section, the problem is complex enough to warrant exploration in a separate dissertation.
-And given that the focus of the current project is laying down the fundamental architecture of a chatbot, to dedicate more resources to this topic would require neglecting other, perhaps more important aspects of the problem to be solved.
+And given the focus of the current project, to dedicate more resources to this topic would require neglecting other, perhaps more important aspects of the problem to be solved.

 The second is that the NLTK does not provide implementations of any sequence